Rahmah001/CrimeReport/README.md

 Crime Report is a plaform whereby you can report any crime around you.

+#### Dont Feel Helpless, we are here for you.

+Is there any crime happening around you or your loved ones we're one call away.

 ## Getting Started

 First, run the development server: